celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ## `celocli account:deauthorize`

-Validators who can no longer serve Attestation Service requests should deauthorize their attestation signer
+Validators who can no longer serve Attestation Service requests should deauthorize their attestation signer.
+Please note that Attestation Services are important to the health of the Celo network, and validators should only use this command when troubleshooting their service is not an option.

 ```
-Validators who can no longer serve Attestation Service requests should deauthorize their attestation signer
+Validators who can no longer serve Attestation Service requests should deauthorize their attestation signer.
+Please note that Attestation Services are important to the health of the Celo network, and validators should only use this command when troubleshooting their service is not an option.

 USAGE
   $ celocli account:deauthorize